TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 We can make use of a pseudo-random generator to make sure we can generate a key of the required length.

-If a PPT-adversary was able to distinguish
+If a PPT-adversary was able to distinguish between the two messages, then that would implicitly mean that he is being able to distinguish between t